-Please report the quantities of "product" your establishment owns that were sold to another establishment, whether intra- or inter-company, and their value.
+Please report the quantities of "product" your establishment owns that were sold to another establishment, whether intra-or inter-company, as well as their value.
 Please separate quantities sold for use as is from quantities sold for further processing.

-Further processing consists of a series of manufacturing steps that follow ore processing and beneficiation.
-It includes primary metal processing such as smelting and refining for the production of primary metals.
+Further processing consists of a series of manufacturing steps that follow the extraction and processing of mineral commodities.
+It includes the manufacture of cement and lime.